paulytools/VolunteerGuru/README.md

 ## Getting Started

-Please refer to this [Getting Started PDF]( https://github.com/paulytools/VolunteerGuru/blob/master/README_Res/GettingStarted.pdf) to get instructions on how to launch the Volunteer Guru softhware.
+Please refer to this [Getting Started PDF]( https://github.com/paulytools/VolunteerGuru/blob/master/README_Res/GettingStarted.pdf) to get instructions on how to launch the Volunteer Guru software.

 ## Built With